GridWorld

 - The grid contains one or more actors.
 During a single step, every actor gets a chance to act.
 When an actor acts it does not necessarly make a move.
 Other acts including changing color, changing direction, removing another actor from the grid (i.e. eating another actor), or adding a new actor to the grid.

 - Bug - A Bug moves forward to an empty location or onto a flower when possible.
-When it moves, it lets behind a flower in its former location.
+When it moves, it leaves behind a flower in its former location.
 When it moves onto

 a flower, the flower is removed from the grid.
 When a bug hits the edge of the grid or another Actor, it turns 45 degrees to the right.
 A bug inherits many method from the Actor class but it overrides the act method and includes a few additional methods